-Our initial preparation programs in adolescence education are designed for students who have an undergraduate degree in one or more academic disciplines (English, French, Spanish, mathematics, history or a social science, social studies, biology, chemistry, geology/earth science, physics) and seek a master’s degree and NYS teaching certification to teach that subject in grades 7-12.
+Our initial preparation programs in adolescence education are designed for students who have an undergraduate degree in one or more academic disciplines (English, mathematics, history or a social science, social studies, biology, chemistry, geology/earth science, physics) and seek a master’s degree and NYS teaching certification to teach that subject in grades 7-12.
 Students who complete the degree are eligible for initial certification (see Teacher Certification for more information).

 Prospective and currently-enrolled MAT students interested in adding on Adolescence Special Education certification can simultaneously enroll in the advanced certificate program.
-Students should first consult with their advisor and Tami Mann and then can apply by emailing this Add-On Certificate Applicationto firstname.lastname@example.org.
+Students should first consult with their advisor and Tami Mann and then can apply by emailing this Add-On Certificate Application to email@example.com.

 The Master of Arts in Teaching (MAT) programs consist of a minimum of 35 graduate credits, with 21 credits in TLEL, 8 credits in the academic discipline, and 6 credits of supervised internships.
-Students complete core courses plus 1 full day per week of fieldwork prior to the internship.
+Students complete core courses plus one full day per week of fieldwork prior to the internship.
 The internship is by admission only; students’ academic work must be satisfactory, and students must demonstrate positive dispositions for teaching in both academic courses and in fieldwork before being admitted to student teaching.

 Culminating Paper/Project Requirement

 All MAT, end-of-program, discipline-specific SEC 594 courses require at least one teaching unit to be planned, implemented and evaluated in the concurrent supervised internship.
 These units are a required component for SEC 594 course grades and are also scored for AAQEP purposes using a common, cross-program TLEL rubric.
-They also form the basis of more extensive analyses that are submitted as the students' edTPA units for grading by Pearson.
-Passing the edTPA is one of several required assessments for NYSED teaching certification.

 Connect with a Member of our Admissions Team

-- General Inquires: If you are interested in learning more about one of our programs, please contact email@example.com or our Director of Recruitment, Dina Hartung.
+- General Inquires: If you are interested in learning more about one of our programs, please contact firstname.lastname@example.org.

 - Application Process or Transcript Review: To learn more about the application process or a transcript review, please contact our Admissions and Certification Advisor, Tami Mann.